Out-of-time-order correlation and detection of phase structure in Floquet transverse Ising spin system: Out-of-time-order Correlation

 \section{Out-of-time-order Correlation}

-The out of time order correlation (OTOC) is, in general, defined as $F(t)=\langle W(t) V W(t) V \rangle $ where $V$ and $W$ are two local Hermitian operators and $W(t)$ is the Heisenberg evolution of the operator $W$ by time $t$.
-If we consider the local operator $V=W=\sigma_l^z$, the spin operator perpendicular to the Ising axis (x-axis), we get TMOTOC, which is given by:
+The out of time order correlation (OTOC) is, in general, defined as: $F(t)=\langle W(t) V W(t) V \rangle $, where $V$ and $W$ are two local Hermitian operators and $W(t)$ is the Heisenberg evolution of the operator $W$ by time $t$.
+In the manuscript we consider two different OTOCs defined as: \begin{enumerate} \item[i)] {\it Transverse magnetization OTOC (TMOTOC) }: Here we consider two local spin operators $W$ and $V$ in the direction perpendicular to the Ising axis (x-axis).
+In our generic treatment we set the operators $W=\sigma_l^z$ and $V=\sigma_m^z$ at different sites $l$ and $m$.
+The TMOTOC in our protocol is given as: